Theyyam, Kerala’s ritual dance form

 About Theyyam

-Also known as Teyyam, Theyam and Theyyattam, Theyyam is Kerala’s ritual dance form that consists of thousands of years of traditions, customs and rituals.
-The locals of Kerala consider Theyyam as a channel to god and seek blessings from Theyyam.
-Theyyam means God in Malayalam.
+Also spelt as Teyyam, Theyam and Theyyattam, Theyyam is Kerala’s ritual dance form that consists of thousands of years of traditions, customs and rituals.
+Meaning God in Malayalam language, the locals of Kerala consider Theyyam as a channel to god and seek blessings from Theyyam.

 History of Theyyam